jrfnl/clearPHP/rules/definitions-only.md

 <!-- Good Practices -->
 # Definitions Only Files

-PHP allows the definitions of structures that will be later called by other part of the program : constants, functions, classes, interfaces and traits.
+PHP allows the definitions of structures that will later be called by other parts of the program : constants, functions, classes, interfaces and traits.

 ```php
 <?php